Sell on Account

 The customer will be able to see his complete order history from the accounting system not just those placed online.
 He can view each order to see what is contained.
 He can also ‘repeat’ the order which will add all the items in that order to the current basket with the same quantities, or add individual line items.

-The status information provided by the Sage accounting system is quite sparse.
+The status information provided by the Sage or Pegasus accounting system is quite sparse.
 If you have extra information you wish to show your customers we can provide bespoke options to make this happen.

 Delivery Address Management